BucurEva87/awesome-books/README.md

 - Go to the repository folder using command prompt cd javascript-capstone.

-- Install the dev dependencies for linters run npm install.
+- Install the dev dependencies for linters run npm to install.